-Shopping for the right tool to support your campground management strategy is no different.
-Given the many reservation system providers out there, we have compiled the top questions and topics to consider as you conduct your new campground software search.
+Shopping for the right reservation system to support your campground management strategy is no different.
+Given the many booking system providers out there, we have compiled the top questions and topics to consider as you conduct your new campground booking software search.

-While some providers claim to allow for online reservations, there’s no mistaking a true cloud-based platform.
+While some providers claim to allow for online reservations, there’s no mistaking a true cloud-based campground booking software.
 This means that real-time reservation data is digitally tracked and securely stored within the cloud.
 AWS is an example of a popular cloud-based computing platform.

 That’s right—the cloud and all the power of your chosen management platform are accessible simply through an internet connection.
 This core functionality is especially important for the outdoor hospitality industry.